Human Ecology: Why Does It Matter?

-Why Do We Need A New Human Ecology?
+Why Do We Need A NEW Human Ecology?

-If we do not voluntarily alter our behavior as a species to protect the planet that sustains us, then the damaged environment and its declining, suffering resource base will force tragic change upon us in ways we would not freely choose.
+If we do not voluntarily alter our behaviors as a species to protect the planet that sustains us, then the damaged environment and its declining, suffering resource base will force tragic change upon us in ways we really don’t want.
 It will be thrust upon us by social and environmental collapse when little noteworthy will be remaining of the nature and nurture we call home.
 Think about the impacts that scarcity and non-existence of resources have upon us when financial systems and ecosystems no longer function and support us.
-Economic, social, and political ruin follows.
-We are losing too much of what is sacred to us, including our freedom of choice and life itself.
+Our economic, social, and political ruin follows.
+The vegan New Human Ecology reflects our commitment to make changes in our personal lives.
+It is here where our power lies.

-4 We use the term human ecology here to advocate for universal and comprehensive changes in human behavior – not as a discipline of study.
+* We use the term human ecology here to advocate for universal and comprehensive changes in human behavior – not as a discipline of study.
 The term has a long history, diverse meanings, and many applications.
 The traditional use is the study of the relationships between humans and the entirety of their surroundings, mainly the environment in which we each live.